Forever Kingdom: Solca, Darsul, and the Soul Bind

-A nomadic mercenary foreign to Edinbury.
-He often accompanies Felk, serving as his right-hand man.

 Gameplay

 The Soul Bind

 The Soul Bind is a curse placed on Darius and his party which causes them to share the same lifeforce.
 Thus, if a member of Darius' party is attacked, then they all endure damage.
 Consequently, healing one character also heals the other two, as well.

 Generally, a 'Soul' gauge measures the overall lifeforce of the party, which is displayed at the bottom-left corner of the screen.
 When damage is taken by any of the three player-characters, the gauge decreases.
 If the gauge is completely depleted, then the entire party perishes simultaneously.
 While proving to be somewhat frustrating, the game features an option which allows Life Extracts (healing potions) to be used at the press of the button, removing some of the challenge of managing three characters who share one life gauge.

 Character Growth

 Rather than implementing a level-up system like most RPGs, Forever Kingdom utilizes character growth through equipment upgrading.
 Each item either raises or lowers attributes respectively, and may be tampered with at shops to increase this effectivity.
 Though very cost-heavy, character growth is seen to be more customizable with this method.